 Do Something Different

 Maybe there should be a before or after dinner activity, like a board game, or a group photo shoot.
 Try asking your friends to write down thank you notes to each other and throwing them into a basket.
 Take turns reading them out loud during dinner.
+I think this year we’ll send the kids outside to play and drum up a game of Cards Against Humanity for the adults!

 The details of your Friendsgiving are what will make it memorable, so don’t try to make Friendsgiving just like a normal Thanksgiving.
 Be unique and give your friends a night to remember.